-means multiple sclerosis that meets the definition above and causes you to be constantly and permanently unable to perform three or more of the numbered activities of daily living muscular dystrophy out of hospital cardiac arrest
+- means multiple sclerosis that meets the definition above and causes you to be constantly and permanently unable to perform three or more of the numbered activities of daily living - as defined in the current American Medical Association publication 'Guides to the Evaluation of Permanent Impairment'.

+muscular dystrophy

-- means the unequivocal diagnosis of muscular dystrophy confirmed by a specialist medical practitioner. - means muscular dystrophy that meets the definition above and causes you to be constantly and permanently unable to perform three or more of the numbered activities of daily living.
+- means the unequivocal diagnosis of muscular dystrophy confirmed by a specialist medical - practitioner.

+means muscular dystrophy that meets the definition above and causes you to be constantly and permanently unable to perform three or more of the numbered activities of daily living.